jamessu2/open_image_websites/README.md

 - https://burst.shopify.com
 - https://www.gratisography.com

-and autosearch each site for the desired phrase.
+and autosearch each site for the desired term/phrase.

+(Super easy to add / remove image sites to search.)

 The program will then terminate.

-(Note: Super easy to tweak the dictionary variable to include more or less image sites to search.)

 ## Future Developments